Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 Example:

-Key points:
+Important points:

 • Independent use: Your child must be able to remove the blanket independently.

-How was your weighted blanket?
+How do you wash a weighted blanket?

-"It is important to properly maintain a weighted blanket for optimal hygiene, especially for children.
-Here are some tips:"
+It is important to maintain a weighted blanket properly for optimal hygiene, especially with children.
+Here are some tips:

 • Hygiene: Wash the cover regularly and the blanket itself if necessary.